Optimal scheduling of the next preventive maintenance activity for a wind farm: An optimal plan for the next preventive maintenance

-Our definition of the cost function \eqref{G} further develops the idea of Section $5.1$ in \cite{gustavsson2014preventive}; see Section \ref{emi} below.
-It describes the additional cost incurred at the failure time $s+u$, taking place between the starting time $s$ and the time $s+t$ scheduled for the next PM.
-If $u$ is close to $0$, then the failure at time $s+u$ will not change our PM plan, implying that the additional cost
+involve a new parameter $\lambda>0$ assumed to be independent of $j=1,\ldots,n$.
+The definition of the cost function \eqref{G} further develops the key idea of Section $5.1$ in \cite{gustavsson2014preventive}.
+It describes the additional cost implied by an eventual breakdown of component $j$ before the planned PM activity.

+The expression \eqref{G} is suggested as a compromise between two extreme cases: a failure at the start of the planning period, $u=0$, and a failure just before the planned PM replacement, $u=v=t-s$.
+If $u$ is close to $0$, then the failure at time $s+u$ will not change the PM plan, implying that the much smaller additional cost

-is the sum of the CM cost $b_j$ and the set-up cost $d_s$ at time $s$.
-On the other hand, if $u$ is close to $t$, then the additional cost
+is the sum of the CM cost $b_j$ and the mobilization cost $d_s$ at time $s$.
+On the other hand, if $u$ is close to $v=t-s$, then the additional cost

 is simply the difference between the CM and PM costs.
-The expression in the righthand side of \eqref{G} represents an intermediate additional cost, where the parameter $\lambda$ evaluates to what extent the proximity of $u$ to $t$ reduces the planned PM costs.
+For $u\in(0,v)$, the expression in the right-hand side of \eqref{G} produces an additional cost which lies between the extreme values \eqref{max} and \eqref{min}.
+The role of the parameter $\lambda$ is to control to what extent the proximity of the failure time to the planned PM time influences the extra costs.
+For example, if $\lambda=1$ the intermediate cost is found by a linear extrapolation.